 Suicide and Alcohol Dependence: A Clear Connection

 In any given case, it can be difficult to say exactly what role alcohol plays.
 Nevertheless, alcoholism leads to brain changes that could set the stage for suicide-related actions.
 Some of these changes are chemical, while others involve physical alterations in the brain’s shape and size.
-In addition, alcoholism often co-exists with depression and other mental health conditions known to increase the odds that people will try to kill themselves.
+Also, alcoholism often co-exists with depression and other mental health conditions known to increase the odds that people will try to kill themselves.
 In light of these facts, successful alcohol treatment could play an important part in suicide prevention.